About Me

 And even though I knew divorce was going to cause more pain, I knew it was the right choice for me because it symbolized getting the problem out of my hands and into God’s hands.

 Divorce represented my willingness to let go and let God do it.
 I trusted God to make the adjustments needed.
 I accepted my situation by not resigning to disappointment but by anticipating greater good for both of us.
 Through God’s help, I planted a seed of faith.
 I know not all seeds sprout and grow, but if our love for each other was to grow, God would be the one to make that happen.
-I released my worries and anxieties from my conscious mind and allowed my subconscious and the universal mind of God to work on it.
+I released my worries and anxieties from my conscious mind and allowed my subconscious and the Holy Spirit to work on it.

 Post-Divorce Pain

-After my divorce, I realized that my former husband spoke truthfully about not allowing me to spend time with my grandchildren when he was visiting them.
+Shortly after our divorce was finalized, I realized that my former husband spoke truthfully about not allowing me to spend time with my sons and grandchildren when he was visiting them.
 On our first Thanksgiving after our divorce, I was not allowed to talk to my grandchildren on the phone because he was present.
 My eyes were opened to see my life was going to be much different.
 I became worried about my relationship with my sons and about the financial concerns that single women sometimes have.

 Not wanting to focus on these worries, I repressed a lot of emotions, such as anxiety, fear, and anger, that I should have allowed to come out and be noticed for what they were.
 Things I couldn’t change were bothering me subconsciously.